 - Make a yearbook that only includes your classmates and your classroom's accomplishments.

-- Make your classroom green by recycling, swapping out paper towels for washable ones, or banning straws.
+- Make your classroom green by recycling, swapping out paper towels for washable ones, using reusable plates, and banning straws.

 How Parents Can Help With Resolutions

-Start by being a good role model and following the same guidelines for your own resolutions as you set for your kids.
+Aim to be a good role model and follow the same guidelines for your own resolutions as you set for your kids.
 Then, help kids write and choose an appropriate resolution.
 If you or your child are unable to reach the goals you have set, take this opportunity to speak with them about being flexible, altering goals, and the importance of trying your best.

 How to Write a Resolution